A Design Thinking Approach to CX with Kris Featheringham

 Kris Featheringham: (06:59)

 Yeah.
 I’ll tell you what, there’s an easy way to solve this is, you bring in a high powered, expensive consulting firm to tell you you need to do it.
 And a lot of times the executive sponsors would say, “Okay, sure.
 Let’s go ahead and do this,” because someone with some prestige has said it’s a great idea.
 But I’ll be honest, I would say that nowadays, most of the executive leaders out there know it exists.
 They know the value of it.
-They might not necessarily know how to get it started or what it really entails and that would be the responsibility of the person who’s looking to really adopt it and bring it into their organisation is, “Hey, I’m sure you’ve heard about this, but let me talk to you a little bit more.
+They might not necessarily know how to get it started or what it really entails and that would be the responsibility of the person who’s looking to really adopt it and bring it into their organization is, “Hey, I’m sure you’ve heard about this, but let me talk to you a little bit more.
 Let me bring you in some use cases from some other companies.”
-There’s so much you can find online about how very famous companies, especially in technology, but across all organisations, retail, you name it, has brought in the concept of design thinking into their daily routines.
+There’s so much you can find online about how very famous companies, especially in technology, but across all organizations, retail, you name it, has brought in the concept of design thinking into their daily routines.

 Gabe Larsen: (07:58)